mynameisming/about/README.md

 # MingGong.README ( 4 minute read )

 I’m Ming Gong.

 Smarter people than me started creating these README documents to help codify their working principles and accelerate the health and value of their working relationships.

-This is my README.
+Many of these ideas may not be original but this is my README.

 ## My Philosophy
-I believe in people.
+I believe in listening.

 I believe the best programming language is the English language.

-I strive to contribute to an environment of trust and safety to foster open minds and idea diversity.
-I believe by doing so, people are more likely to be happy, collegial, and inspired, which leads to the building of amazing products.
+I strive to contribute to an environment of trust, transparency, and idea diversity.
+I believe by debating our ideas, from our unique perspectives, we can create solutions far richer than any individual’s genius.

-I practice M.R.I.
-It means the “most respectful interpretation” of what someone is saying.
-We are all human.
-We each have a unique history with different perspectives and vulnerabilities.
-I believe as a team, we are obliged to believe that everyone wants to help and is operating in good faith.

-If you get people talking and challenging each other, and you apply M.R.I, I believe it increases the speed and ease of arriving at the right decision / outcome.
+Disagreements should yield action.

+I believe in autonomy.
+It makes people happier, more collegial and inspired.

-I prefer working with people who focus on the company’s needs vs. their own personal brand.
+I prefer to focus on the greater goal versus personal brand.
+I prefer to work with people who feel the same way.

 I’d prefer to solve the problem as opposed to being right.

 ## My Role
 As Product Manager I expect to be measured by the success of the product and the ecosystem around it ( “whole product” ).
 That may include increasing revenue, bookings, client / user satisfaction and team engagement.
 In simpler terms, I am responsible for making things better.